Everything there is to know about Tenner

 As the main administrator for your organisation, you will be able to access Tenner resources to help you plan and run the challenge plus view all of your team records within your login area.
-If students wish to enter a competition, they will submit their entry via their area and you will have to authorise the submission.
+If students wish to enter a competition, they will submit their entry via their area and this will require your authorisation.
 This ensures you are aware of what your students are entering and can check work if desired.

 What are the key dates for the Tenner Challenge?

 12 February - 16 March 2018 - Tenner Challenge takes place

 23 February, 02, 09, 16 March 2018 - Weekly Competitions